root ball

 CCE - Suffolk County: Propagation of Houseplants

-... form clumps.
-These clumps can be separated into several smaller plants as pots become crowded.
-The root ball must be broken apart, but as much soil as possible should be left on the ... .
-This expanded mica is sterile, clean and easy to handle.
+... form in the ball of moss.
+When they are visible through the plastic, the plant is severed just below the new root zone and ... root ball must be broken apart, but as much soil as possible should be left on the root masses to prevent injury to the root ... sterile, clean and easy to handle.
 Because it holds moisture, cuttings root easily.
-The horticultural vermiculite available at garden supply stores is recommended; insulation-type vermiculite is ...
+The horticultural vermiculite available at garden supply stores is ...

 counties.cce.cornell.edu